Krassnig/CodeDraw/INTRODUCTION.md

 ## Getting Started

-Instruction on how to install CodeDraw can be found in the [How to Install](./README.md#how-to-install) section in the README of the CodeDraw repository.
+Instruction on how to install CodeDraw can be found in the [INSTALL.md](./INSTALL.md) section in the README of the CodeDraw repository.
 Install CodeDraw and then create an empty Java file with the name `MyProgram` and then copy the following code into your file: